Master Award in

 Course Coverage:

-- Human resource planning e.g. features and requirements; functionalities e.g. selection and recruitment, retention, skill development, up skilling, re-skilling, succession planning; outputs; resource demand; success factors; planning length e.g. short, medium and long; costs and benefits of business; Empowerment and talent management.
+- Human resource planning e.g. features and requirements; functionalities e.g. selection and recruitment, retention, skill development, upskilling, reskilling, succession planning; outputs; resource demand; success factors; planning length e.g. short, medium, and long; costs and benefits of business; empowerment and talent management.

 Explaining the purpose of human resource policy